Liverpool vs Arsenal: Team News, Kickoff Time, Where To Watch Match Live

 In fact, these two sides have only played out four scoreless draws in league history – the last of which came in 2015.

-Last season, the Reds crushed the Gunners at Anfield, winning 5-1 thanks to a Roberto Firmino’s treble.
+Last season, the Reds crushed the Gunners at Anfield, winning 5-1 thanks to Roberto Firmino’s treble.

 Team News